Sourdface/sdgen/README.md

     -p, --prompt <prompt>          The positive prompt for the image.
                                    (env: SD_PROMPT)

+    -m, --sampler-name <samplerName>
-    -m, --sampler <sampler>        Name of the sampler to use.
+                                   Name of the sampler to use.
-                                   (default: "Euler", env: SD_SAMPLER)
+                                   (default: "Euler", env: SD_SAMPLER_NAME)

     -e, --scheduler <scheduler>    Name of the scheduler to use.
                                    (default: "Simple", env: SD_SCHEDULER)